Qatar: Doing business and staying in touch

 There are no area codes.

 Roaming agreements exist with most international mobile phone operators.
-Mobile phone use is pretty much a national addiction; coverage is excellent.
+Network coverage across the country is excellent.

 Airmail to Europe takes up to one week.Post Office hours